 - Bring your own container for leftovers and takeout.
 By bringing glass or Tupperware containers, you will prevent any need for pesky to-go packaging.

 - Say no to plastic straws and plastic lids.
 Simply drink from the cup, or purchase a glass or bamboo reusable straw.

 - Purchase reusable produce bags.
-Many people have adopted the use of reusable grocery bags, but the majority of people still use plastic produce bags.
-Opt for eco-friendly options that you can reuse over and over.
+Many people have adopted the use of reusable grocery bags, but the majority of people (unfortunately) still use plastic produce bags.
+Opt for eco-friendly options that you can reuse again and again.

-- Reuse ziplock baggies and plastic wrap.
-By simply cleaning them with dish soap and hanging to dry, you will not only save money but also save plastic.
+- Reuse Ziplock baggies and plastic wrap.
+By simply cleaning them with dish soap and hanging them out to dry, you will not only save money – but also save plastic.

 Action 3: Earth Angel